openstate/open-raadsinformatie/CONTRIBUTING.rst

 ---------------

 - We currently target Python 2.7 as a minimum version
-- Follow the style you see used in the primary repository!
-Consistency with the rest of the project always trumps other considerations.
+- Follow the style you see used in the primary repository - consistency with the rest of the project always trumps other considerations.
-- The `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_ styleguide is used for all Python code.
+- The `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ style guide is used for all Python code.